tkhq/expo-template/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

-## Get a fresh project
+## [Optional] Create a fresh project

-When you're ready, run:
+If you'd like to start fresh, when you're ready, run:

 ```bash
 npm run reset-project
 ```

-This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.
+This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing your own application.

 ## Learn more